qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 layer.
 To see the new GeoPackage and all the layers you need to add the connection in the :guilabel:`Browser` Panel.

-* Open the :guilabel:`Browser` Panel.
+* Open the :guilabel:`Browser` Panel;
-* Right click on GeoPackage and choose :guilabel:`New Connection...`.
+* Right click on GeoPackage and choose :guilabel:`New Connection...`;
-* Browse to the location where you saved the file to set up the connection.
+* Browse to the location where you saved the file to set up the connection;

 * You can now remove the :guilabel:`roads` layer.